mlflow/mlflow/docs/source/models.rst

    :width: 69%

-Evaluating on Custom Metrics
+Evaluating with Custom Metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the default set of metrics is insufficient, you can specify a list of functions to the ``custom_metrics`` argument of :py:func:`mlflow.evaluate()` to evaluate your models in ways that you see fit.
-Custom metric functions should accept two arguments: a DataFrame containing ``prediction`` and ``target`` columns, and a dictionary of the default set of metrics.
+If the default set of metrics is insufficient, you can specify a list of ``custom_metrics`` functions to :py:func:`mlflow.evaluate()` to produce custom performance metrics for the model(s) that you're evaluating.
+Custom metric functions should accept two arguments: a DataFrame containing ``prediction`` and ``target`` columns, and a dictionary containing the default set of metrics.
 For a full list of default metrics, refer to the documentation of :py:func:`mlflow.evaluate()`.

 The following `short example from the MLflow GitHub Repository
 <https://github.com/mlflow/mlflow/blob/master/examples/evaluation/evaluate_with_custom_metrics.py>`_
 uses :py:func:`mlflow.evaluate()` with a custom metric function to evaluate the performance of a regressor on the `California Housing Dataset <https://www.dcc.fc.up.pt/~ltorgo/Regression/cal_housing.html>`_.
 Note that custom metric functions can return both metrics and artifacts.
-It can either return a single dictionary of metrics, or two dictionaries representing metrics and artifacts.
+They can either return a single dictionary of metrics, or two dictionaries representing metrics and artifacts.

 .. code-block:: py